clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 ========

-Once you have Kubernetes running on your nodes, set up `Kubeflow`_ by following these instructions from the `quick start guide`_.
+Once you have Kubernetes running on your nodes, set up `Kubeflow`_ by following these instructions from the `Getting Started with Kubeflow`_ guide.

 .. code-block:: bash